-Advances at the Wyss Institute in designing wearable robotic systems and a powerful “from bench to bedside” translational approach have enabled the design of a soft robotic glove with potential end users being involved in every step of testing and development.
-The holistic approach ensures that technology development goes beyond achieving functionality as it also incorporates social and psychological elements of design that promote translation and seamless adoption by its intended end users.
+Advances at the Wyss Institute in designing wearable robotic systems and a powerful “benchtop to bedside” translational approach have enabled involvement of potential end users in every step of the soft robotic glove’s testing and development.
+This holistic approach ensures that technology development goes beyond achieving functionality to incorporate social and psychological design elements that promote translation and seamless adoption by its intended end users.

 The Soft Robotic Glove technology is available for licensing.